salahnomad/salahnomad.github.io/content/cultural-bridges/tech/analog-api/index.md

 Share your experiences in the comments—what signal emerged when you cut through the noise?

-These ethical practices are the invisible threads that connect our community of **[Algorithmic Sardines](/about/philosophy/algorithmic-sardine-philosophy/)**—individuals moving with purpose and respect through the digital seas.
+These ethical practices are the invisible threads that connect our community of travelers who, like the subjects of [**The Algorithmic Sardine philosophy**](/about/philosophy/algorithmic-sardine-philosophy/), choose to move with purpose and respect through the digital seas.

 *What frequency will you tune into today?*